 Topographical survey – a scale survey of the subject area, with spot levels provided ‘Above Ordnance Datum (AOD)’*.
 The survey shows all natural and manmade features and is the base plan for the design drawings.

-Utility survey – a survey to trace and map underground utilities and buried services, in order to provide information about the location, depth and type of services present.
+Utility survey – a survey to trace and map underground utilities and buried services.
+Take this out to provide information about the location, depth and type of services present.
 This is key information for health and safety purposes when cutting into or driving over land with heavy machinery.
-It is also essential for designing flood defences because there are often service penetrations that require sealing to prevent flood water ingress.
+It is also essential for designing flood defences.
+That’s because there are often service penetrations that require sealing to prevent flood water ingress.

-If you are looking to carry out a comprehensive survey for your commercial properties, it’s worth making sure that you cover off the following steps:
+Looking to carry out a comprehensive flood survey for your commercial properties?
+It’s worth making sure that you cover off the following steps:

 Flood resilience: A collective term used to refer to resistance and recoverable measures.

 Flood defences (also known as flood resistance): Reducing the likelihood of water entering a building.